 Estate & Trust Administration

-Navigate Complex Tax Laws and Regulations With Our Expert Guidance
+Navigate Complex Tax Laws and Regulations with Our Expert Guidance

 Estate and trust administration can be a daunting task without competent legal advice.
 Understanding that every estate plan comes from thoughtful consideration of a family’s future, we play a vital role in ensuring that the plan is faithfully carried out.
 We guide personal representatives through the complexities of settling estates and handle all document preparation required for probate.
 In coordination with the other advisors of the estate (e.g., accountants, financial advisors, etc.), when necessary or requested we also assist with the filing of the estate tax return that accurately reflects the estate plan and is compliant with the law.
 Similarly, for trusts, we offer valuable guidance to trustees regarding funding, distributions, administration, beneficiary communication, and compliance.